QasimTalkin/juliarDocs/docs/Getting Started.md

 ## Running a WebServer
-Juliar has a built in server, so whenever Juliar launches its GUI, it creates a server on port `48042`.
+Juliar has a built in server, so whenever Juliar launches its GUI, it creates a server on port `80`.
+If port 80 is not available, your operating system will automatically assign the next available port to Juliar.
 You can open up your firewall or do table forwarding in order to use Juliar as a WebServer.
 Juliar can also run as a servlet which allows one to use Tomcat or any other server that supports Servlet.
 Some users may prefer to use an external server as it allows more configurations.
 `